 Dozens of small islands are waiting to be explored in the Andaman Sea and it’s easy to arrange boat trips from Phuket.
 Channel your inner Roger Moore with a trip out to ’James Bond Island’ where scenes from the Man With the Golden Gun were filmed.
 Located in Phang Nga Bay, the scenery all around here is spectacular and most tours also include stops at the Ko Panyee Floating Village.
-The nearby Phi Phi islands also have a movie connection having served as one of the locations for the Leonardo DiCaprio movie, The Beach.
+The nearby Phi Phi Islands also have a big screen connection having served as one of the locations for the Leonardo DiCaprio movie, The Beach.
 If you don’t mind doing a bit of paddling yourself, take a look at the excellent tours operated by John Gray sea canoes.
-During the high season the Phuket area is ideal for snorkelling and diving and even better dive sites can be found just to the north with the Similan Islands and Surin Islands.
+During the high season the Phuket area is ideal for snorkelling and diving at locations like Ko Racha, and even better dive sites can be found just to the north with the Similan Islands and Surin Islands.

 Where to stay in Phuket

 Many of Phuket’s best beaches can be found on the west coast of the island.
 Stretching down from Mai Khao in the north to Rawai in the south, each beach area has its own distinct character and finding the best place to stay will depend on what you are looking for from your holiday.
 Patong, Karon and Kata are the busiest and best-known resort areas, but there is more to Phuket than this popular trio of beaches.